 Scope: Consultation and engagement with First Nations as set out in the EAC and PER permit.
 Engagement with First Nations on Project opportunities and benefits, including Project agreements and contracting opportunities.
 Monthly Highlights: Facilitated both working group and some individual meetings with First Nations.
-Continued to progress the Indigenous Art and Cultural Recognition opportunities through a phased approach.
-Three Month Lookahead: Continue meetings with First Nations on archaeology, habitat offsetting, Indigenous cultural recognition, the planting plan, environmental compliance and bridge demolition planning.
+Continued to progress the First Nations Art and Cultural Recognition opportunities through a phased approach.
+Three Month Lookahead: Continue meetings with First Nations on archaeology, habitat offsetting, First Nations cultural recognition, environmental compliance and bridge demolition planning.
 Continue meetings with the Indigenous Marine Users Working Group.